Afyonkarahisar

-Afyonkarahisar ([ɑfˌjon.kɑˈɾɑhisɑɾ], "poppy, opium", kara "black", hisar "fortress") is a city in western Turkey.
+Afyonkarahisar ([ɑfˌjon.kɑˈɾɑhisɑɾ], afyon 'poppy, opium', kara 'black', hisar 'fortress') is a major city in western Turkey.
 It is the administrative centre of Afyonkarahisar Province and Afyonkarahisar District.
-Its population is 251,799 (2021).
+Its population is 328.319 (2024).
 Afyon is in the mountainous countryside inland from the Aegean coast, 250 km south-west of Ankara along the Akarçay River.
 In Turkey, Afyonkarahisar stands out as a capital city of hot springs and spas, an important junction of railway, highway and air traffic in West-Turkey, and the place where independence was won.

-In addition, Afyonkarahisar is one of the top leading provinces in agriculture, globally renowned for its marble and is the world's largest producer of pharmaceutical opium.
+In addition, Afyonkarahisar is one of Turkey's leading provinces in agriculture, globally renowned for its marble and is the world's largest producer of pharmaceutical opium.
+In antiquity, the city was called Akroinon and it is the site of Afyonkarahisar Castle, built around 1350 BC.

 Etymology

-The name Afyon Kara Hisar literally means opium black castle in Turkish, since opium was widely grown here and there is a castle on a black rock.
-Also known simply as Afyon.
+The name Afyon Kara Hisar literally means opium black fortress in Turkish, since opium was widely grown here and there is a castle on a black rock.
+It is also known simply as Afyon.
 Older spellings include Karahisar-i Sahip, Afium-Kara-hissar and Afyon Karahisar.
 The city was known as Afyon (opium), until the name was changed to Afyonkarahisar by the Turkish Parliament in 2004.